Questions? We're here to help.

 I have an application fee waiver from the College Board or my high school.
 How do I apply it to my UB application?

-To apply a fee waiver, submit the waiver form by either mail or email (as an attachment) to the Offices of Admission.
+To apply a fee waiver, submit the waiver form by either mail or email (as an attachment) to the Office of Admission.
 You will then receive a fee waiver code via email to use on the online application.

-If you do not have an official fee waiver from the College Board or your high school, you can still request a fee waiver from the Offices of Admission.
+If you do not have an official fee waiver from the College Board or your high school, you can still request a fee waiver from the Office of Admission.
 Requests are reviewed on a case-by-case basis and waivers are awarded based on financial difficulty or special circumstances.

 I have been out of high school for a long time.
 Are my high school transcripts still required?

 All students applying for freshman admission are required to submit their high school transcripts.
-The high school transcript requirement is only waived if you have a minimum of 24 transferrable credits from an accredited institution of higher education.
+The high school transcript requirement is only waived if you have a minimum of 30 transferable credits from an accredited institution of higher education.

 I have a GED.
 Can I still apply for admission to UB?

 Students with a GED or other equivalency diploma can apply for admission to UB.
 The admission committee reviews these applications on a case-by-case basis.
 You must submit an official copy of your GED and, unless you have been out of high school more than three years, an official SAT/ACT score.
 The admission committee reserves the right to request additional information before making an admission decision.

 Do you accept Advanced Placement credits, International Baccalaureate credits or dual-enrollment credits?